-A practical and interactive half-day virtual workshop looking at the realities of building your personal brand, developing a plan of action and getting that all-important first non-executive director (non-exec) role.
+A practical and interactive half-day in person workshop looking at the realities of building your personal brand, developing a plan of action and getting that all-important first non-executive director (non-exec) role.

 The two speakers come at the subject from different perspectives.
 Mike Clancy has advised many aspiring non-execs on how to make the transition from being an exec to a non-exec.
 Jeremy Williams has built a successful portfolio career for himself as a pluralist non-exec and will share his experiences and what he learned as he did so.